How to correctly use an external or 'male' condom:

 - Don’t use a condom with an oil-based lubricant as this can make them split.
 Water-based or silicone-based lube (such as KY Jelly) can make condoms even more effective as it helps to prevent friction which can lead to tears.

 - Don't reuse condoms.
 A condom should never be used more than once.

-- Don't use condoms and Femidoms together (or two condoms at once) – it's more likely to cause either or both to split.
+- Don't use different types of condoms (external and internal) together (or two condoms at once) – it's more likely to cause either or both to split.